aliyun/terraform-provider-alicloud/website/docs/r/fc_service.html.markdown

 The following arguments are exported:

-* `id` - The ID of the log project.
-The value is same as service name.
+* `id` - The ID of the FC service.
+The value is same as name.
 * `last_modified` - The date this resource was last modified.

 ## Import